rgrannell1/kea/README.md

 ## What is Kiwi?

 Kiwi is an functional-programming library that makes R easy to debug, easy to write, and extremely powerful.
-Pipelines, partially-applicable functions, arrow functions and a rich grammar of functions drawn from other languages makes writing R pleasant.
+Kiwi's pipelines, partially-applicable functions, arrow functions and a rich grammar of functions drawn from other languages make writing R pleasant.

 ### Kiwi is Expressive